GLOBAL MARKETS-Omicron vaccine warning triggers fresh global selloff | Business

 GLOBAL MARKETS-Omicron vaccine warning triggers fresh global selloff

-There was a fall in world share markets and scramble to safer currencies and bonds on Tuesday after the CEO of drugmaker Moderna warned that COVID-19 vaccines are unlikely to be as effective against the new Omicron variant.
-Europe's main bourses jolted 1.4% lower early on, oil shed 3%, Australia's currency which is highly sensitive to global economic confidence hit a year low while Japan's safe-haven yen, German government bonds and gold all rose.
+There was a fall in world share markets and shift to safer currencies and bonds on Tuesday after the CEO of drugmaker Moderna warned that COVID-19 vaccines are unlikely to be as effective against the new Omicron variant.
+Europe's main bourses jolted nearly 1% lower, oil shed 3%, Australia's currency which is highly sensitive to global economic confidence hit a year low while Japan's safe-haven yen, German government bonds and gold all rose.

-Europe's main bourses jolted 1.4% lower early on, oil shed 3%, Australia's currency which is highly sensitive to global economic confidence hit a year low while Japan's safe-haven yen, German government bonds and gold all rose.
+Europe's main bourses jolted nearly 1% lower, oil shed 3%, Australia's currency which is highly sensitive to global economic confidence hit a year low while Japan's safe-haven yen, German government bonds and gold all rose.
 "There is no world, I think, where (the effectiveness) is the same level," Moderna's chief Stéphane Bancel told the Financial Times in an interview.

 "I think it's going to be a material drop.
 I just don't know how much because we need to wait for the data.
 But all the scientists I've talked to . . . are like 'this is not going to be good'," Bancel said.
 The early tumbles meant Europe's equity markets scratched off Monday's rebound and were below the levels hit on Friday when traders wiped roughly $2 trillion off global stocks in the initial Omicron rout.

-In the commodity markets, Brent crude futures fell $2.32, or 3.2%, to $71.12 a barrel after slipping to the lowest level since Sept.
-1. A bounce in the euro continued though as strong consumer spending boosted Italian GDP data, a day after Germany's inflation rate hit its highest in decades at 6% year-on-year.
+China's blue chip CSI 300 index closed 0.4% lower while Hong Kong's Hang Seng Index shed over 1.5% exacerbated by breach of a strong technical support level of 24,000 points, according to analysts.
+In the commodity markets, Brent crude futures fell $2.32, or 3.2%, to $71.12 a barrel.
+Oil prices are now down 15% for the month which, like travel stocks, is also the worst month since the COVID rout.
+It does, however, come after a more than 400% surge in prices since that trough.

+The weaker dollar meant the euro was about to continue its bounce especially after euro zone inflation came in at 4.9%, by far the highest level since the euro's introduction more than two decades ago.
+Even when fast rising food and fuel prices were excluded it was it rose to 2.6%, well above expectations.

-Euro zone-wide figures are due shortly.
-The single currency was last at $1.1350 well up from a near 17-month trough of $1.11864 last week when ECB policymakers signalled they still expected inflation to cool.
+The single currency was last at $1.1350, well up from a near 17-month trough of $1.11864 last week when ECB policymakers signalled they still expected inflation to cool.
 Omicron worries though meant the yield on 10-year German Bunds -- regarded as one of the safest assets in the world -- dipped to its lowest in just over a week at -0.345% and was last down about 2 basis points on the day.

 Most other benchmark 10-year yields in the euro zone fell by a similar amount, while U.S. 10-year Treasury yields tumbled 7.5 bps to around 1.45%.
 "We maintain our view that the ECB’s Governing Council will reinforce its patience on the policy rate at the December meeting to look through the inflation surge," analysts at Goldman Sachs said in a note.

 "Additional targeted and regional restrictions, rather than blanket lockdowns," will see "a cumulative economic hit over Q4 and Q1 of about 0.4% of GDP in the euro area, and 0.2% of GDP in the UK," they added.
 Blanket lockdowns though could cause twice as much damage.
-(Additional reporting by Scott Murdoch in Hong Kong Editing by Peter Graff)
+(Additional reporting by Scott Murdoch in Hong Kong Editing by Peter Graff and Chizu Nomiyama)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)